Cold-weather warfare: Water crossings

 The German Taschenbuch describes the assessment and reinforcement of ice crossings and also the opportunity to use them as tank traps by removing the ice and bridging the gap with a weak structure, disguised as reinforced ice.
 It offers the following guidance for crossing ice sheets:

-Soviet Army doctrine described the assessment and reinforcement of ice crossings and suggested the use of frozen lakes and rivers as expeditionary airfields, located close to the front to take advantage of short daylight hours in winter.
+The Soviet Army was an early adopter of a protocol for winter warfare.
+Its doctrine described the assessment and reinforcement of ice crossings and suggested the use of frozen lakes and rivers as expeditionary airfields, located close to the front to take advantage of short daylight hours in winter.

-According to the US Army, rivers found in cold regions may be major obstacles.
+According to the U.S. Army, rivers found in cold regions may be major obstacles.
 Subarctic rivers usually have many braided channels and swift currents.
 During spring and early winter, rivers may become impassable due to freezing or thawing ice flows.
 Once firmly frozen, rivers may offer routes for both mounted and dismounted movement.
 Some swampy areas do not freeze solidly during the coldest periods of winter to support troop movements.
 Nonetheless, it is possible to construct "ice bridges" to thicken an iced-over waterway, using pumps or some other means of flooding the ice-covered area, when temperatures are below 10 °F and the pre-existing natural ice is thicker than 10 cm to support the construction activity.